-The PMP exam content will be changed on December 31 2020.
-Here’s what you need to know for getting your PMP application certification quickly: 1.
+Here is what you need to know for getting your PMP application certification quickly: 1.
 Submit a PMP application on certification.pmi.org to have your PM experience and education approved.
 Be very careful to avoid…

 The PMP application process really contains just to steps: 1) figuring out how to craft your application in the way that PMI wants; and 2) hoping that the PMI reviewers don’t reject your application because you didn’t figure out Step 1 properly.
 My best advice is don’t paste stuff into your PMP application from some template, spreadsheet, or Internet site.

 Getting someone to review your PMP application before you submit it is a waste of time.
 I don’t waste time reviewing PMP applications because (like a resumé) every application I see has some subtle (or big) problems that can cause the application to be flagged.
 It is much quicker and easier to regenerate your PMP application using our online tools than to have me try to explain the non-intuitive problems with an existing PMP application.

 Here is a working demo to show you a small part of FastPM Wizard™.
 Try it for free to estimate the number of months to claim on your PMP application for one of your projects.
 The full FastPM Wizard™ will help you with much more including all the other fields in the PMP application that can cause problems with getting your PMP application approved.